mbadanoiu/Log4Jolokia/README.md

 By modifying the Log4J "ConfigLocationUri" attribute and reading the new content of "ConfigText" (using the "getConfigText(String)" function or performing a Jolokia "read" action on the "ConfigText" attribute) via the Jolokia API, an attacker is able to read arbitrary files.

-**Note**: In this case we will be using the "getConfigText(String)" read vector as we can retreive the byte accurate representation of the output of the files in "latin-1" encoding.
+**Note**: In this case we will be using the "getConfigText(String)" read vector as we can retrieve the byte accurate representation of the output of the files in "latin-1" encoding.

 **Note 2**: This vector can also be used to access otherwise unreachable/internal servers:
 - read remote files from FTP Server